PR0C355/jupyterhub-ingress-aks/README.md

 # JupyterHub with Ingress - Helm Chart

 This Helm chart deploys a JupyterHub instance with an Ingress resource.
-JupyterHub is a multi-user Jupyter Notebook server that allows multiple users to access and run Jupyter Notebooks on a shared cluster.
-This chart was designed for the [Anvil Cluster](https://doi.org/10.1145/3491418.3530766) but should be applicable to any Kubernetes deployment.
+JupyterHub is a multi-user Jupyter Notebook server that allows multiple users to access and run Jupyter Notebooks on a Kubernetes cluster.
+This chart was designed for use on an Azure Kubernetes Service Cluster but should be applicable to any Kubernetes deployment.

 ## Prerequisites